pquiring/javaforce/readme.txt

  /          - main folder (run ant here to build /src) /src       - the javaforce source files
- /lib       - generated and dependancies jar files /stubs     - native launcher stubs
- /native    - native library with JNI bindings for FFMPEG, OpenGL, Camera /classes   - javaforce compiled files
+ /lib       - generated and dependancies jar files /native    - native library and loaders with JNI bindings for FFMPEG, OpenGL, Camera /classes   - javaforce compiled files
  /projects  - source for all sub-projects